mega067/algorit_hack/README.md

 We do not take responsibility for the inappropriate use of this tool, and we have no connection with the mentioned brands.

-This application requires your device to be rooted, and the app needs superuser access (ROOT).
+This application no longer requires your device to be rooted, and the app does not need superuser access.

 This app works by generating passwords for Ubee and Arris modems, collecting data such as SSID and BSSID.
 The generated password corresponds to the default one, so if you change the password or SSID, it will generate an incorrect password.